Deaod/NewCTF/README.md

 ### Command Line
 - `?AdvantageDuration=X` changes AdvantageDuration to X
 - `?AllowOvertime=(true/false)` sets whether Overtime is allowed for a given configuration or not

+## Spawn System

+NewCTF comes with a new spawn system, replacing the default one.
+For the purposes of this document, spawn point and PlayerStart refer to the same thing.

+NewCTF has a list of spawn points for each team, which is created at the start of each map and shuffled once.

+Every time a player tries to respawn during the game, the spawn system goes through the list of that player's team and tries to find a spawn point that can be **used**.
+If it finds a spawn point that can be used, that spawn point is moved to the end of the list.
+If no suitable spawn point can be found, the system lets the default spawn system find a spawn point.

+A spawn point can be **used** if:
+1. The number of players on the server is greater than `SpawnSystemThreshold`,
+2. No enemy is within `SpawnEnemyBlockRange` of the spawn point,
+3. No enemy is within `SpawnEnemyVisionBlockRange` and has vision of the spawn point (tracing EyeHeight of player to Location of spawn point),
+4. No teammate is within `SpawnFriendlyBlockRange` of the spawn point,
+5. No teammate is within `SpawnFriendlyVisionBlockRange` and has vision of the spawn point,
+6. No flag is within `SpawnFlagBlockRange` of the spawn point and
+7. At least `SpawnMinCycleDistance` other spawn points have been used since the last time this one was used

+### Settings

+#### SpawnSystemThreshold
+Specifies the maximum number of players on a map that will not use the new spawn system.
+Set to 0 to always use it, or to a very high value to never use it.

+#### SpawnEnemyBlockRange
+Specifies the range within which an enemy will block a spawn from being used, no matter the visibility.

+#### SpawnEnemyVisionBlockRange
+Specifies the range within which an enemy with vision of the spawn point will block it from being used.

+#### SpawnFriendlyBlockRange
+Specifies the range within which a teammate will block a spawn from being used, regardless of visibility.

+#### SpawnFriendlyVisionBlockRange
+Specifies the range within which a teammate with vision of the spawn point will block it from being used.

+#### SpawnFlagBlockRange
+Specifies the range within which a Flag will block a spawn from being used, regardless of visibility.

+#### SpawnMinCycleDistance
+Specifies the number of other spawn points that have to have been used before a given spawn point can be used again.
+Setting it to 0 disables this restriction.